-Here’s a list of 8 things every woman should know before gathering the courage to get their very first Brazilian wax:
+Here’s a list of eight things everyone should know before gathering the courage to get their very first Brazilian wax:

 Why waxing is better than shaving